-- The current setback requirements for "MF-3" Multiple Family Residential High Density District are 35 feet for the front yard, 45 feet for the rear yard when adjacent to single family or duplex residential, and 45 for the side yard when adjacent to single family or duplex residential.
-The applicant is proposing to reduce the front yard to 30 feet, the rear yard to 30 feet, and the side yard to 30 feet. - The required setbacks of the "MF-3 Multiple Family Residential High Density District" are intended to ensure an appropriate buffer between more intense uses and existing small-scale neighborhoods.
-The reduction from a 45-foot setback to a 30-foot setback would allow the development to build closer to the existing single family residential development to the south, which is concerning to Staff given the overall proposed building heights.
+- The current setback requirements for "MF-3" Multiple Family Residential High Density District are as follows: 35 foot front yard; 20 foot side yard, unless adjacent to residential, which requires a 45' setback; 25 foot rear yard, unless adjacent to residential, which requires a 45' setback. - The applicant is proposing to reduce the front yard setback to 30 feet, but is proposing to increase the side yard setback to 30 feet and maintain the required 45 feet setback when adjacent to residential. - The required setbacks of the "MF-3 Multiple Family Residential High Density District" are intended to ensure an appropriate buffer between more intense uses and existing small-scale neighborhoods.
+The applicant is continuing to maintain a 45-foot setback to any single family use or zone.
+The reduction of the front yard from 35 feet to a 30-foot setback would allow the development to construct 3-4 story buildings closer to the right-of-way, which is concerning to Staff given the overall proposed building heights.